Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Commons Clause - how did it happen?
+## Commons Clause - How Did It Happen?
 <hr />

-- CEOs and Chief Counsils meet
+CEOs and Chief Counsils meet

-- Commision Heather J. Meeker to author the licence
+Commision Heather J. Meeker to author the licence

-- Redis Labs
+Redis Labs

 Note:
 - Who wants this? in 2018 CEOs and chief counsels of two dozen at-scale open-source companies, some of them public, meet to talk about what to do about Amazon